Chapter 30:

 The eyeless snake wrapped on itself slightly, uncomfortable from the unprompted one sided conversation, or something else.

 "Don't make that face, you brought me here."
-Her tone was clam yet cold.
-She stood up, slow not in hurry at all.
+Her tone clam, cold.
+She stood up, slow and not in hurry at all.
 The creature felt the bad omen.

 "You have to bring your prey into your dimension."
-The axe grazed the ground, making a sound.
-She turned her back and touched the inside walls.
+The axe grazed the ground, echoing a painful shrill.
+She turned her back in the snake and touched the wall.

 "I could break your dimension, but the echo would be too much for my ears, and no guarantee where I would land after that."
-She looked back at the snake.
+Her apathetic eyes stared the snake.

-Admission of the nodus made the air thick with tension, such rational realization didn't seem leading toward a rational solution.
+Her admitting the nodus injected the air with tension, such rational realization didn't seem leading toward a rational solution.

 The quite hisses of the snake vanished, sound itself wasn't there.

-The brutal swing to the wall left a gash on the wall.
+The brutal swing to the wall left a gash on it.
 Smaller rocks flying in all directions.

 "Not that effective, I can go on forever though."
 She walked slowly left to the other wall, cold and menacing.